103 Things You Can Do Today to Stop Snoring Forever!

 3. Try to keep your tongue down with the tip of the tongue resting right behind your lower front teeth.

-Eating pineapple may help enhance the metabolic rate, and it is well known for its healthy properties.
-The calming properties of pineapple will diminish any swelling in your nasal sections.
+Eating pineapple may help enhance your metabolic rate, and it is well known for its healthy properties.
+The calming properties of pineapple can diminish any swelling in your nasal sections.

 21. Do Some Throat Exercises

-Practicing some throat exercises can help you stop snoring.
+Practicing throat exercises can help reduce snoring.
 Here are two examples:

-• Close your mouth and press your lips together.
+Close your mouth and press your lips together.
 Hold for 30 seconds.
-Repeat a few times per day.
+Repeat several times per day.

 22. Start Singing!

-Singing is surprisingly helpful when trying to get rid of snoring.
-If possible, try to sing every day for at least half an hour, and your snoring might be gone soon!
+Singing is surprisingly effective for reducing snoring.
+If possible, sing every day for at least half an hour, and you may notice improvement soon.

 24. Ask Your Spouse for Help

-Your spouse or other family members are most likely aware of your snoring problem.
+Your spouse or family members are likely aware of your snoring.
 Don’t hesitate to ask for their help.
-Together, you might find a solution to this problem if you do some research.
+Together, you can research solutions and increase your chances of success.

 25. See a Doctor